mulka/ploverwiki/Glossary.md

 * "in here"; **`TPH`**/`HAOER` vs "insect"; **`EUPB`**/`SEBGT`
 * "on top of"; **`OPB`**/`TOP`/`-F` vs "onto"; **`AUPN`**/`TO`
 * "it is a live (wire)"; `T`/`S`/**`AEU`**/`HREUF` vs "it is alive"; `T`/`S`/**`A`**/`HRAOEUF`

+### Write Out

+The opposite of a [brief](#brief) is writing out the word according to your theory.
+In Plover, this would refer to the fact that you are sounding a word out, rather than using its brief.
+E.g. writing out `O/PEUPB/KWROPB` instead of using the brief `P-PB` for the word "opinion".

 ### Writing